ProfBird/AndroidAppExamples-Java/README.md

   * Similar to WeatherForecast-SAX+SQLite+ListView, but it gets it's weather forecast data from a SOAP web service instead of from XML files.
 It uses kSOAP as the web service client.
 7/12/16: Unfortunately, the cdyne weather web service used by this app is defunct!
 * kSoapWaterTempDemo
   * A very simple app that demonstrates using the kSoap2-Android library to read from a web service.
 It reads the ocean temperature from a NOAA SOAP web service.
+* GeoDistanceCalcuator
+  * Uses the Fused Location Provider to get the current latitude and longitude.
+  * The following features haven't been implemented yet:
+    * Use a Geocoder object to convert latitude and longitude to an address.
+    * Use a Geocoder object to convert the address entered by the user into latitude and longitude.
+    * Use Location objects to calculate the distance between the two locations.

 I wrote these apps for CIS 399, Android Mobile Application Development, a course I teach at the University of Oregon.